 In September 2000 Sonette moved to The Cornwallis School in Maidstone where she remained till 2008.
 In her time at Cornwallis she was Head of English, Assistant Headteacher and Head of School.

-Sonette is a Trustee at CXK, a member of the Supervisory Directorate of the KMPF (Kent and Medway Progression Forum) and is a founding member of the Ashford Teaching Alliance where she leads on Initial Teacher Training.
-She also serves on the Senior Operational Group for the Pixl Organisation, an educational organisation interested in raising outcomes for all.
+In September 2008 Sonette became the Principal at Brockhill Park Performing Arts College in Hythe; she took the school through 4 successful OFSTED inspections and became Executive Principal in 2021.
+During her tenure she was a member of the Supervisory Directorate of the KMPF (Kent and Medway Progression Forum) and a founding member of the Ashford Teaching Alliance where she led on Initial Teacher Training.
+Furthermore, she served on the Senior Operational Group for the Pixl Organisation, an educational organisation interested in raising outcomes for all.

 Kelly has been working in strategic communication for over twenty five years.
 She has held positions as Director of Communications in both Defra and the Serious Organised Crime Agency where she led internal culture building exercises for senior leaders and developed external communications strategy that met stringent targets and won awards.
 She led the highly successful ‘Hector’ campaign to introduce self-assessment in taxation in the UK and more recently has been working for governments in the Middle East, undertaking various assignments including strategic audits, developing communication strategy, capacity building and coaching and mentoring.